j0lms/twemo/README.md

 2. Create/Update Dataset:
 Creates the test.csv and train.csv split.
 3. Train:
-Trains the model on the provided test.csv and train.csv files.
+Trains the model on the provided test.csv and train.csv files and uses the resulting model to predict the emotion of a test character string.
-4. ~~Predict string:
+4. ~~Predict tweet:
-Gives an emotion label prediction based on a string with a percentage breakdown of a number of predictions (iterations).~~
+Gives an emotion label prediction based on a tweet with a percentage breakdown of a number of predictions (iterations).~~
 5. ~~Timeline Diet:
 Gets prediction labels for all tweets in a user's timeline, popular search results, or username search results.~~